Endgame tablebase: Captures, pawn promotion, and special moves

 A four-piece tablebase must rely on three-piece tablebases that could result if one piece is captured.
 Similarly, a tablebase containing a pawn must be able to rely on other tablebases that deal with the new set of material after pawn promotion to a queen or other piece.
 The retrograde analysis program must account for the possibility of a capture or pawn promotion on the previous move.

 Tablebases assume that castling is not possible for two reasons.
 First, in practical endgames, this assumption is almost always correct.
 (However, castling is allowed by convention in composed problems and studies.)
-Second, if the king and rook are on their original squares, castling may or may not be allowed.
+Second, even if the king and rook are on their original squares, castling may or may not be allowed depending on whether they have moved previously.
 Because of this ambiguity, it would be necessary to make separate evaluations for states in which castling is or is not possible.

 The same ambiguity exists for the en passant capture, since the possibility of en passant depends on the opponent's previous move.
 However, practical applications of en passant occur frequently in pawn endgames, so tablebases account for the possibility of en passant for positions where both sides have at least one pawn.